-(1) The electoral portion of the communication is unmistakable, unambiguous, and suggestive of only one meaning; and

-(2) Reasonable minds could not differ as to whether it encourages action to elect or defeat one or more clearly identified candidate(s) ... or encourages some other kind of action.5
+- b.
+When taken as a whole and with limited reference to external events such as the proximity to the election, could only be interpreted by a reasonable person as containing advocacy of the election or defeat of one or more clearly identified candidate(s) ... because: - (1) The electoral portion of the communication is unmistakable, unambiguous, and suggestive of only one meaning; and - (2) Reasonable minds could not differ as to whether it encourages action to elect or defeat one or more clearly identified candidate(s) \dots or encourages some other kind of action.5

-The proposed new additional definition of "expressly advocating" in S.F.
-154 reads as follows:
+The proposed new additional definition of "expressly advocating" in H.F.
+43 reads as follows: